edenlabllc/kodjin.cli/docs/command-auto-completion.md

 # Command auto-completion

-The Kodjin-cli includes a command auto-completion feature that enables you to use the **Tab** key to complete a partially entered command.
+Kodjin CLI includes a command auto-completion feature that enables you to use the **Tab** key to complete a partially entered command.

 How to activate?
 Use [generate-completions](./command-generate-completions.md) to activate auto-completion.